ioctl_tty — ioctls for terminals and serial lines

 The struct used by these ioctls is defined as

-When the window size changes, a SIGWINCH
+When the window size changes, a SIGWINCH signal is sent to the foreground

 process group.

-Argument: int arg
+TCSBRKArgument: int arg

 Equivalent to tcsendbreak(fd, arg).